ConAgra Foods (NYSE:CAG) had its stock rating reiterated as ‘Hold’ in a report released by analysts at Stifel Nicolaus.

 Stifel Nicolaus today set a target price of 52 on the company’s stock.
 According to the analyst this now indicates there is a potential increase of 8.49% from ConAgra Foods’s current price of 47.93.

 Over the last twelve months ConAgra Foods’s stock price has increased by 18% from 40.62 to 47.93.

 There are currently 437,769,000 shares in issue with a current share value of 47.93 giving ConAgra Foods a market capitalisation of 20.98B USD .

 ConAgra Foods (NYSE:CAG) has a 50 day moving average of 45.5 and a 200 day moving average of 46.08.
 The 52 week high for the share price is 48.81 while the 52 week low for the stock is 37.97.

-ConAgra Foods, Inc. operates as a packaged food company.
-The Company sells branded, private branded and customized food products, as well as commercially branded foods and ingredients.
-It also supplies frozen potato and sweet potato products, as well as other vegetable, spice and grain products to a range of restaurants, foodservice operators and commercial customers.
+Conagra Brands, Inc., formerly ConAgra Foods, Inc., operates as a packaged food company.
 The Company operates through two segments: Consumer Foods and Commercial Foods.
-The Consumer Foods segment includes branded food sold in various retail channels primarily in North America.
-The Company’s Commercial Foods segment includes commercially branded and private label food and ingredients.
-Its brands include Marie Callender’s, Healthy Choice, Slim Jim, Hebrew National, Orville Redenbacher’s, Peter Pan, Reddi-wip, PAM, Snack Pack, Banquet, Chef Boyardee, Egg Beaters and Hunt’s.
+The Company sells branded and customized food products, as well as commercially branded foods.
+It also supplies vegetable, spice and grain products to a range of restaurants, foodservice operators and commercial customers.
+Conagra Foodservice offers products to restaurants, retailers, commercial customers and other foodservice suppliers.
+The Company also operates in the countries outside the United States, such as Canada and Mexico.
+The Company’s brands include Marie Callender’s, Healthy Choice, Slim Jim, Hebrew National, Orville Redenbacher’s, Peter Pan, Reddi-wip, PAM, Snack Pack, Banquet, Chef Boyardee, Egg Beaters, Rosarita, Fleischmann’s and Hunt’s.
 The Company sells its products in grocery, convenience, mass merchandise and club stores.